Restaurants need to manage their staff effectively to reach their business goals.

 Essentially, anything that needs to happen in your restaurant but that guests don’t see can qualify as a back-of-house function.

-Why managing back of the house restaurant positions can be difficult
+Why managing BOH kitchen staff in a restaurant can be difficult

-Though your customers don’t see them, your restaurant’s back-of-house staff plays just as important a role in delivering positive experiences as your front-of-house staff does.
+Even though your customers don’t see your BOH staff the way they see your FOH employees, your restaurant’s back-of-house staff plays just as important a role in delivering positive experiences as your front-of-house staff does.
 However, managing them can be difficult for a few reasons.

 First, supervisors typically don’t see BOH staff members as much as they see FOH staff members.
 This makes it easier for them to forget to check-in and verify that BOH staff members are doing what they’re supposed to be doing throughout their shifts.